radareorg/iaito/docs/source/building.rst

    rm CMakeCache.txt # the cache may be polluted with unwanted libraries found before cmake -DCMAKE_PREFIX_PATH=/opt/Qt/5.9.1/gcc_64 ..

-* **Radare2's libr_*.so cannot be found when running Cutter**
+* **Radare2's libr_*.so cannot be found when running r2cutter**

-   ./Cutter: error while loading shared libraries: libr_lang.so: cannot open shared object file: No such file or directory
+   ./r2cutter: error while loading shared libraries: libr_lang.so: cannot open shared object file: No such file or directory

 The exact r2 .so file that cannot be found may vary.
 On some systems, the linker by default uses RUNPATH instead of RPATH which is incompatible with the way r2 is currently compiled.
 It results in some of the r2 libraries not being found when running cutter.
-You can verify if this is the problem by running `ldd ./Cutter`.
+You can verify if this is the problem by running `ldd ./r2cutter`.
 If all the r2 libraries are missing you have a different problem.
-The workaround is to either add the `--disable-new-dtags` linker flag when compiling Cutter or add the r2 installation path to LD_LIBRARY_PATH environment variable.
+The workaround is to either add the `--disable-new-dtags` linker flag when compiling r2cutter or add the r2 installation path to LD_LIBRARY_PATH environment variable.

 ::